-Many Costa Rica sport fishing charters bank on this branding in order to entice people visiting the country to try fishing during their stay.
+Many Costa Rica sportfishing charters bank on this branding to entice people visiting the country to try fishing during their stay.

-Costa Rica fishing at the Marina Pez Vela is a popular activity for locals and tourists alike.
-In fact, Quepos even holds world offshore championships on its coast.
+Costa Rica fishing at the Marina Pez Vela is popular with locals and tourists.
+Quepos even holds world offshore championships on its coast.

-Aside from sailfish, you can also find other interesting fish species such as yellowfin tuna, snapper and roosterfish.
+Aside from sailfish, you can also find other exciting fish species, such as yellowfin tuna, snapper, and roosterfish.

-Schedule your Quepos fishing trip during the months of November to April.
+Best time: Schedule your Quepos fishing trip from November to April.

 2. Jaco, Los Sueños Marina

 You go to this marina if you are on a hunt for the elusive billfish.
-Aside from it, you can also catch dorado and marlin.
+Aside from that, you can also catch Dorado and Marlin.

-A lot of Costa Rica fishing excursions choose Jaco to be the location because this coastal city has some of the best luxury charters that cater to both offshore and inshore fishing.
+Many Costa Rica fishing excursions choose Jaco because this coastal city has some of the best luxury charters catering to offshore and inshore fishing.

 Take it up a notch and rent one of the vacation villas within the Los Sueños Marina during one of your Costa Rica fishing trips.

-Make sure to schedule your Jaco fishing trip during the months of December to March.
+Best time: Schedule your Jaco fishing trip from December to March.

 3. La Fortuna, Lake Arenal

-This man-made lake, the largest in Costa Rica, is home to many fish species such as the machaca, mojarra and tilapia.
-However, the true main attraction here is the guapote or rainbow bass.
+This artificial lake, the largest in Costa Rica, is home to many fish species, such as the machaca, mojarra, and tilapia.
+However, the actual main attraction here is the guapote or rainbow bass.

 Join a half-day sunset fishing tour and experience Costa Rica fishing at another level.

-Schedule your Lake Arenal fishing trip during the months of November to June.
+Best time: Schedule your Lake Arenal fishing trip from November to June.